Tohoku Fukushima Samurai, snow and sake: Japan’s soul in one land

 New sake debuts in March.
-Home to the nation’s most beloved cherry tree, Fukushima offers some of Japan’s best viewing blossom-viewing possibilities.
+Home to the nation’s most beloved cherry tree, Fukushima offers some of Japan’s best cherry blossom-viewing possibilities.

 In summer, Fukushima hosts the Soma Nomai horse festival in the Soma region (the northern region of the Pacific coast).
 It is one of the nation's most unique.
 Juicy peaches and cherries are sweet news for food lovers, while others come for the hiking, surf and sand.

 Fall in Fukushima is a colorful affair, with the Bandai Azuma Skyline awash in golds and reds.
 The festival season continues, while seasonal delicacies such as pears and grapes abound.

 The slopes of Mt.
 Bandai are ready for skiers and snowboarders, and nearby onsen are ideal spots to recover from a day carving through it all.
 Year-end festivals and illumination brighten the days and nights.